10654. Unique color

 set<int> st;

-The dfs function implements a depth-first search.
-The variable par is the ancestor of v.
+The dfs function implements depth-first search.
+The variable par is the parent of vertex v.

 void dfs(int v, int par)